PortalGum/Resize/README.md

-# 🔧 Resize - Player Size Change Plugin
+# 🔧 Resize - Player & Mob Size Change Plugin

-**Resize** is a lightweight, fast, and powerful Minecraft plugin that allows you to **change player size** with smooth animations, flexible configuration, group-based limits, and advanced integrations.
+**Resize** is a lightweight, fast, and powerful Minecraft plugin that allows you to **change player and mob size** with smooth animations, flexible configuration, group-based limits, and advanced integrations.

 Perfect for **fun servers, PvP, RPG, events, and mini-games**.